-Here are 10 of our favorite women-owned activewear brands, that look as good whether we work out or hang out.
+Here are 10 of our favorite women-owned activewear brands, that look as good when you work out or hang out.

 Alala, named after the Greek goddess, was started by Denise Lee, who studied business at NYU and worked in fashion for years.
 She had been training for a triathlon, and couldn’t find a line of activewear with an aesthetic that appealed to her.
 We love how their tights, sweats, bras, and dresses allow you to transition from performance to style effortlessly.